Newly Swissed Online Magazine

 University of Zurich

-Sitting majestically atop a hill overlooking the Zurisee, the Botanical Garden is home to a beautiful array of botanical collections.
+The University of Zurich's Botanical Garden sits majestically atop a hill overlooking the Zürichsee and is home to a beautiful array of botanical collections.
 Rock gardens, grasses, trees, spring flowers, and water plants are abundant.

 There is a wonderful lawn and amphitheater to while away the hours on a summer day.
 The dome-shaped hothouses are spectacular, too: one is home to a cloud forest and the other features rainforest species.
 The gardens are part of Zurich University’s biology department.